 Schedule (subject to alteration)

-10.30am // Panel 1 – Global to Local: The role of art in raising local awareness of global environmental events
+11am // Panel Discussion 1 Global to Local: How can art play a part in raising local awareness of global environmental events?

-12.00 // Round Table Discussion – bringing together local environmental agencies including North Devon Biosphere, Torridge District Council, Exeter Science Centre, Resurgence, and The Pickwell Foundation
+12.00 // Roundtable Take your place at the table and share your views with local environmental agencies including North Devon Biosphere, The Resurgence Trust, Torridge District Council, Exeter Science Centre, Earth Action North Devon and The Pickwell Foundation

-2pm // Panel 2 – The responsibility of arts organisations and scholarship in raising awareness of the climate crisis
+2pm // Panel Discussion 2 What is the role of arts organisations and scholarship in communicating the climate crisis?

 3.45pm // Closing Remarks